cardillan/mindcode/doc/syntax/BEST-PRACTICES.markdown

 ## Arrays in non-unrolled loops

+> [!NOTE]
+> List iteration loops over all external arrans and internal arrays larger than [`array-iteration-threshold` compiler option](SYNTAX-5-OTHER.markdown#option-array-iteration-threshold) are implemented as indexed loops.
+For external arrays not starting at zero index in the memory block, additional optimization is performed, and such loops may be more efficient than indexed loops created explicitly by the programmer.

-When the loop cannot get unrolled for some reason, list iteration loops are generally a little faster than loops using index-based array access.
+When the loop cannot get unrolled for some reason, list iteration loops are generally a little faster than loops using index-based internal array access.
 When more than one loop variable is used, or when the array is modified in the loop, list iteration loops may provide much better performance than index-based loops.
 Index-based access may be preferable when the arrays are huge, as a single jump table can be generated for the array to be accessed from multiple places of the program, saving a considerable amount of instruction space.

 Example of simple array access: